 Originals can be found at the end of the page.

-There is clear documentation of each instrument at PAN LAB, so we can also link each of this signatures to a certain scale of course – in case this information is needed.
+There is clear documentation of each instrument at PAN LAB, so we can also link each of this signatures to its scale – in case this information is of interest.